 Weight and Bulk

-The Variance is the second heaviest helmet in our review, so if weight is super important to you this might not be your best choice.
+The Variance tips toward the heavier end of the spectrum, so if weight is super important to you, this might not be your best choice.
 That being said, our testers had a hard time telling the difference of an ounce or two between helmets.
 The Variance is stylish and streamlined, a shape that Smith does well and hasn't changed in years.
-If weight is super important to you, we tested several lighter helmets, such as the Smith Maze and POC Fornix.
+If weight is super important to you, we tested several lighter helmets, such as the Salomon MTN Lab, Smith Maze and POC Fornix.

 Smith and POC goggles tested with the Variance sealed and seated well against the helmet.
 During single digit temperatures in Montana, one tester could feel slight air leakage, but that might have been a product of the temps, not the helmet.
 Compared to the Maze and Vantage, the Variance seemed like it had a bit more open space at the temples of the head.